Wise Up Ghost

-Wise Up Ghost is a collaborative studio album by British singer/songwriter Elvis Costello and American hip hop group the Roots.
-The album was released on 17 September 2013, by Blue Note Records.
-The album's first single "Walk Us Uptown" was released on 23 July 2013.
+Wise Up Ghost is a collaborative studio album by British singer/songwriter Elvis Costello and American hip hop group the Roots growing out of Costello's appearances on Late Night With Jimmy Fallon, where the Roots are the house band.

-Growing out of Costello's appearances on Late Night With Jimmy Fallon, where the Roots are the house band, Wise Up Ghost was well received by critics.
+Wise Up Ghost was released on 17 September 2013, by Blue Note Records.
+The album was well received by critics.
+Its first single, "Walk Us Uptown", was released on 23 July 2013.

 Background

 In January 2013, it was announced that the Roots and Elvis Costello were working on an album.
 On 29 May 2013, it was announced that the album would be titled Wise Up Ghost and would be released on 17 September 2013.
 In a July 2013 interview with entertainment.ie, Roots drummer Questlove spoke about how the album started, saying: "Elvis first came on the Jimmy Fallon show in 2009.
 I knew he was a fan of the Voodoo album I did with D'Angelo, so we asked if he would be open to the idea of "remixing" his stuff.
 He was into it, so we did these radical versions of "High Fidelity" and "(I Don't Want to Go to) Chelsea", and he loved it.
 Then we did that a second time the next year, and then last year he was on when the show did a Bruce Springsteen tribute week.
 At that point, I kinda subliminally put out the idea of a larger collaboration.
 I was passive-aggressively suggesting it—I was too afraid to actually say, "Let's make a record together."
 Elvis Costello also spoke about the origins of the album, stating: "We were walking off the set of the show together after we did 'Brilliant Disguise' and Quest dropped this little code phrase to me.
 I don't think I ever want to tell people which band, which singer, and what record he named, but I knew what he meant right away.
 While I knew we couldn't make that record, I hoped that we might be able to make this record.
 It seemed like a good playground, a fabulous ride, to go in and play with a great band that has a broad-minded view of music.
 It felt like anything was possible."